nathanross/second_law/README.md

 **naturally reading**

 * piping in stdin is as easy as ```.pipe_in("hello world")``` - it accepts any value that can be converted into a byte array.
-* no ambiguity about what output stream is being asserted over.
-The stream the value is being tested against is right there in the name

 **Fixtures without boilerplate**